 Carbon monoxide is a deadly gas that results from burning different types of materials and gases.
-The U.S. Fire Administration notes that more than one-third of Americans heat their homes primarily with fireplaces, stoves or other similar appliances.
-Fireplaces can provide heat and ambiance to a room, but if not used properly, they can be deadly whether wood or gas is used.
+More than one-third of Americans heat their homes primarily with fireplaces, stoves or other similar appliances.
+Fireplaces can provide heat and ambiance to a room, but if not used properly, they can be health hazards that can turn deadly whether wood or gas is used.
 Propane fireplaces should be used properly and serviced at least annually to ensure safety.

 A propane fireplace emits carbon dioxide due to the normal process of combustion.
 As the gas burns, carbon monoxide is formed as the by-product.
 It is impossible to tell without a carbon monoxide detector whether the gas is in your home because it is odorless and colorless.
 Carbon monoxide detectors should be installed on each floor of your home and tested regularly to ensure that the batteries work.

-A propane fireplace should always be vented outside.
-Failure to properly vent a fireplace causes the carbon monoxide to pour into the home instead of outside and can result in carbon monoxide poisoning and death in a matter of minutes.
-Chimneys should also be cleaned and inspected each year to ensure that they remain open and unblocked.
+A traditional propane fireplace should always be vented outside.
+Failure to properly vent a fireplace causes the carbon monoxide to enter the home instead of outside and can result in carbon monoxide poisoning and death in a matter of minutes.
+Regular chimney and fireplace cleaning and inspections each year ensure that they remain open and unblocked.
 Always consult a qualified professional to inspect and clean your fireplace and chimney.
 Always leave the damper open when the fireplace is in use for proper ventilation.

 Carbon Monoxide Poisoning